Commuter rail: Oceania

 The five major cities in Australia have suburban railway systems in their metropolitan areas.
-These networks have frequent services, with frequencies varying from every 10 to every 30 minutes on most suburban lines, and up to 3–5 minutes in peak on bundled underground lines in the city centres of Sydney, Brisbane, Perth and Melbourne.
-The networks in each state developed from mainline railways and have never been completely operationally separate from long distance and freight traffic, unlike metro systems.
+These networks have frequent services, with frequencies varying from every 10 to every 30 minutes on most suburban lines, and up to 3–5 minutes in peak on bundled underground lines in the city centers of Sydney, Brisbane, Perth, and Melbourne.
+The networks in each state developed from mainline railways and have never been completely operationally separate from long-distance and freight traffic, unlike metro systems.
 The suburban networks are almost completely electrified.

 The main suburban rail networks in Australia are: